grafana/grafana/docs/sources/dashboards/dashboard-public/index.md

 #### Supported Datasources

 Public dashboards _should_ work with any datasource that has the properties `backend` and `alerting` both set to true in it's `package.json`.
-However, this cannot always be guaranteed since plugin developers can override this functionality.
-Below are the datasources that are confirmed to be working with public dashboards, and the ones that should work (but have not been confirmed compatible).
+However, this cannot always be guaranteed because plugin developers can override this functionality.
+The following lists include data sources confirmed to work with public dashboards and data sources that should work but have not been confirmed as compatible.

 ##### Confirmed: